Migrants Injured Near Bosnia Border With Croatia - UrduPoint

 Migrants Injured Near Bosnia Border With Croatia

-Some 5,000 migrants are camped out in northwest Bosnia, hoping to continue westward and enter EU member state Croatia.
+Some 5,000 migrants are camped out in northwest Bosnia, hoping to continue westward into EU member state Croatia.

-While many eventually manage to slip through, migrants are also routinely pushed back by police, sometimes violently, according to watchdogs.
+Migrants are routinely pushed back by Croatian police, sometimes violently, according to watchdogs, but many also manage to slip through.

+Zagreb denies such claims and on Wednesday said its police had peacefully stopped 18 adult men from trying to enter "illegally" on Tuesday evening.

+"According to the information gathered, police did not use force on this occasion, the people had no visible injuries and none of them requested medical assistance," Croatia's Interior Ministry said in a statement.

+However, the ministry said it would "examine in detail the claims of injuries and...the use of force" by border police.

-Regional broadcaster N1 reported that 18 migrants sustained injuries and were admitted to a medical clinic Tuesday night.
+Regional broadcaster N1 reported that the 18 migrants were admitted to a medical clinic Tuesday night.

-Most had minor injuries but six have been transferred to a hospital, N1 said, citing a spokesperson for the facility in Velika Kladusa.
+Most had minor injuries but six were transferred to a hospital, N1 said, citing a spokesperson for the facility in Velika Kladusa.

 "I can confirm that an incident has occurred, but I don't know the number of migrants involved in this incident," local police spokesman Ale Siljdedic told AFP.

-Since 2018 Bosnia has become a key transit point on a route funnelling migrants towards Western Europe.
+Since 2018 Bosnia has become a key transit point on a migrant route towards Western Europe.

 Last year some 25,000 migrants from the middle East, North Africa and Asia trudged through the mountainous and poor country.